orangehn/OPTango/README.md

 The following diagram illustrates the cosine similarity between the query function "main" and nine index functions using OPTango:

 ![img.png](img.png)

+f. refer to third/jTrans/datautils/README.md for preprocessing OPTBinary or your own data.

 ## Normal issue